 A Joint Venture Policy should outline procedures to evaluate potential relationships with taxable entities and to safeguard a nonprofit’s tax-exempt status.
 Form 990 includes questions regarding whether exempt filers have engaged in a joint venture with a taxable entity, and if so, whether they have a joint venture policy.
 A Joint Venture Policy is not necessary for every organization, but any organization that enters into or may consider a joint venture with a taxable entity should consider adopting one.

 Gift Acceptance Policy

-Gift Acceptance Policies are useful to trigger appropriate review of any non-standard contributions.
-Increasingly, charities are approached by donors with complex non-cash gifts including closely held business interests, real property, insurance and annuity contracts, art and collectables.
+Gift Acceptance Policies are useful to trigger appropriate reviews of any non-standard contributions.
+Increasingly, charities are approached by donors with complex non-cash gifts including closely held business interests, real property, insurance and annuity contracts, art, and collectibles.
 Some such gifts can contain hidden liability risks.
-A well drafted Gift Acceptance Policy should provide procedures for evaluating such gifts as well as to identify gifts that may have hidden risks and therefore require legal counsel review.
+A well-drafted Gift Acceptance Policy should provide procedures for evaluating such gifts as well as to identify gifts that may have hidden risks and therefore require legal counsel review.

 The IRS scrutinizes executive compensation.
 To assist the IRS in monitoring compliance with the limits on executive compensation, Form 990 requests significant detail regarding the compensation and benefits paid to executives.